den-wdi-3/week9_secondPass/README.md

 These benefits often do not show themselves until very far down the road in development, so the most critical thing to do is periodically re-evaluate your data organization and needs.

 [Here is a well-informed article](https://www.sitepoint.com/sql-vs-nosql-differences/) that discusses the major differences and advantages of the two database types.

+## Moar SQL!

+Zeb has taken [this SQL tutorial](https://sqlzoo.net/) and found it very useful.
+There a couple of poorly worded problems, but for the most part it is well organized and comprehensive.